camille-wilkens/Disaster_Response/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The dataset used in this analysis was created by Figure Eight(https://appen.com/) and other components of this project were made available from Udacity(udacity.com).
+The dataset used in this analysis was created by [Figure Eight](https://appen.com/) and other components of this project were made available from [Udacity](udacity.com).